Stay up-to-date with rail news and industry happenings with our bi-weekly newsletter straight to your inbox.

-Recent years have been the safest for the rail industry, with track accidents down 10% since 2009.
+The railroad industry is one of the safest industries in the nation.
 Railroads train 20,000 first responders annually and more than 99.999% of all hazmat moved by rail reaches its destination without a release caused by an incident.

 - Future Focused

 Innovative technologies like ultrasound and drones allow railroads to inspect infrastructure and equipment with greater precision and frequency.
 America’s freight railroads continue to meet all Positive Train Control (PTC) deadlines.

 As the most sustainable way to move goods over land, a freight train, on average, moves one ton of freight more than 470 miles on one gallon of fuel.
-Moving goods by rail instead of truck reduces greenhouse gas emissions by an average of 75%.
+Moving goods by rail instead of truck reduces greenhouse gas emissions by up to 75%, on average.